 Anne looked to the far end of her spacious office at Millicent Grainger, her favorite paralegal.
 Millie is thorough and a master at organization.
 Her unique beauty, a combination of long, wavy auburn hair complemented by matching freckles, masks her ruthless efficiency.
 The Merricks always choose her first to help with challenging cases.
 They’ve had to fend off recruitment efforts of other law firms who have witnessed her skill.
 John Merrick had often commented that Millie, while professionally a paralegal, operates with the expertise and cunning of a private investigator.

-“Millie, are we ready?”
+“Millie, is my presentation ready?”

 “Yes, Anne.
 I have the firm’s presentation laptop in the satchel, with the audio-visual controller and fifty handouts.
 Warhorse Security is sending Mike Zilog and Mario Sierra with us on this trip.
-They are waiting for us by the elevator.”
+They are waiting for you by the elevator.”

 Anne used her iPhone to speak to Julia at reception.

 “Julia.
-Millie and I are heading to the elevators for our trip.
-Check us out of the building.”
+I’m heading to the elevators for my trip.
+Check Millie and me out of the building.”

 “I’m on it, Anne.
 Have a safe trip!”

-Making their way to the elevator, Millie and Anne watched as Mario punched the elevator recall button.
+At the elevator, Anne watched as Mario punched the down button.
 They waited, a bit impatiently, for the elevator to descend from the top floor.
 Eventually, the down elevator reached their level, and the doors opened.
-It was crowded, so Anne and Millie barged in, worming their way to the back.
+Anne, Millie, and the security men barged in, worming their way to the back.
 The elevator made two other stops before it reached the first floor.
-The other passengers filed out, save one.
-A casually dressed woman, facing away from them with a canvas bag over her shoulder, was near the controls.
+The other passengers filed out save one.
+A casually dressed woman faced away from them with a canvas bag over her shoulder.
 She was holding a tablet computer in her left hand.

 “Could you please press the Door Close button?”
 Anne Merrick said.

-The woman complied, and the elevator doors closed, and the cab started to slowly descend.
+The woman complied, the elevator doors closed, and the cab slowly descended.
 When the elevator moved between the first floor and parking garage level B1, the woman suddenly pushed the emergency stop button.
 The alarm did not go off, but the cab stopped abruptly; everyone felt the jolt.
-The two Warhorse security guards immediately drew their weapons and pointed them at the young woman.
+The two Warhorse security guards immediately drew their weapons and pointed them at the woman.

 “Young lady, turn towards us and put your hands over your head.
 If you do not comply, we will shoot.
 Do it slowly.”

 The woman turned to face them.
-She was tall, blond, stunning, and wore a T-shirt labeled: I Fix Things.
+She was tall, blond, and wore a T-shirt labeled ‘I Fix Things.’
 Her green eyes showed no fear.
 Staring only at Anne Merrick, she slowly lifted her tablet computer and touched a screen icon.
 A computerized female voice rang out.

-“Anne Merrick, I mean no harm to you, Ms. Grainger, or your bodyguards.
+“Anne Merrick, I mean no harm to you, your paralegal, or your bodyguards.
 You know who I am.
 I need you to trust me.”

 Anne took one step closer to the woman.